 A diagnostic work up for Gaucher disease may demonstrate the characteristic finding of "Gaucher cells" on bone marrow examination.
 Reduced or absent enzyme activity of acid beta-glucosidase is diagnostic.
-A targeted mutation panel may allow for detection of disease-causing mutations in affected patients (GAUW / Gaucher Disease, Mutation Analysis, GBA).
-In addition, full sequencing of GBA (GBAMS / Gaucher Disease, Full Gene Analysis) allows for detection of disease-causing mutations in affected patients for whom a targeted mutation panel identifies a single or no mutation.
+A targeted mutation panel may allow for detection of disease-causing mutations in affected patients (GAUP / Gaucher Disease, Mutation Analysis, GBA).
+In addition, full sequencing of GBA (GBAZ / Gaucher Disease, Full Gene Analysis) allows for detection of disease-causing mutations in affected patients for whom a targeted mutation panel identifies a single or no mutation.

 > or =4.85 nmol/min/mg protein

 Marked deficiency of acid beta-glucosidase is consistent with a diagnosis of Gaucher disease.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 Leukocytes are the preferred specimen for the diagnosis of Gaucher disease.